ErikVerna/Calculadora_React/README.md

 # Calculadora_React

-A PWA made with cra. and the framework of Css Bootstrap.
+A PWA made with create-react-app and the framework of Css Bootstrap.